foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 <figure markdown="span">
     ![Pictures of the headstock and the creme body of the week 39](img/2007-les-paul-classic-custom-week-39-body-headstock.jpg){ loading=lazy width="500" }
   <figcaption>
-    Pictures of the headstock and the creme body of the week 39.<br/> source: <a href="https://reverb.com/ca/p/gibson-guitar-of-the-week-number-39-les-paul-classic-custom-creme-2007?item_region=XX" target="_blank">Reverb</a>
+    Pictures of the headstock and the creme body<br /> of the week 39.<br/> source: <a href="https://reverb.com/ca/p/gibson-guitar-of-the-week-number-39-les-paul-classic-custom-creme-2007?item_region=XX" target="_blank">Reverb</a>
   </figcaption>
 </figure>